Threats to Monarchs from Natural Predators

 Invertebrate Predators

 In contrast to vertebrate predators, insects are often big milkweed fans.
-Spiders, ants, wasps, stinkbugs, thrips, white flies, and aphids are all major predators.
-It seems as if insects are capable of selectively eating the parts of the caterpillar that contain the least milkweed sap, whereas birds typically consume the whole thing and thus ingest all the cardenolides.
+Insects such as spiders, ants, wasps, stinkbugs, thrips, white flies, and aphids are capable of selectively eating the parts of the caterpillar that contain the least milkweed sap, whereas birds typically consume the whole thing and thus ingest all the cardenolides.

 In Marin, the aphid is one of the biggest consumers of milkweed.
 While there are various aphid species in Marin, it is the oleander aphid (Aphis nerii) that most frequently targets milkweed.
 The oleander aphid is an invasive insect equipped with piercing, sucking mouth parts that enable it to pierce the stem or leaf of a milkweed plant and suck out the milky sap.
-And like monarchs, they actually sequester milkweed cardenolides as a protection against predators!
-This allows them to feed nonstop, except when they encounter their only sworn enemy, the Lysiplebus testaceipes (no common name), a tiny wasp capable of injecting eggs into the body of an aphid, where it hatches and feeds on its still-living prey!
-Read more about this amazing creature in Eric Lee-Mader’s wonderful book, The Milkweed Lands.
+And like monarchs, they actually sequester milkweed cardenolides as a protection against predators.
+This allows them to feed almost nonstop.

 European paper wasp